 Physical Appearance

-They both have a bell at the end and a mouthpiece at the other end.
-The tubing of both instruments is also similar in shape, although the tuba is generally larger and longer than the euphonium.
+Both instruments feature a bell at one end and a mouthpiece at the opposite, with similarly shaped tubing.
+However, the tuba is noticeably larger and longer than the euphonium.

 Belonging to the Same Instrument Family

-Other brass instruments in this family include the trumpet, trombone, and French horn.
+Other brass instruments in this family are the trumpet, trombone, and French horn.

 Common Repertoire

-Some of the most famous pieces of music for these instruments include “The Stars and Stripes Forever” by John Philip Sousa and “Pictures at an Exhibition” by Modest Mussorgsky.
+Iconic music pieces like “The Stars and Stripes Forever” by John Philip Sousa and “Pictures at an Exhibition” by Modest Mussorgsky stand out for these instruments.

 Similar Fingerings